-The transports associated with the densest ($\sigma_0 > 27.88$) variety of DSW, which is susceptible to form the AABW, were found to be negligible (not shown).
-In particular, no significant export of this water could be detected through the Sill section which is coherent with the small volume of DSW observed on the sill.
+The transports associated with the densest ($\sigma_0 > 27.88$) variety of DSW, which is susceptible to form the AABW, was found to be negligible (not shown).
+In particular, no significant export of this water could be detected through the Sill section which is coherent with the small volume of this DSW observed at the sill section.
 Although a large proportion of the volume of DSW end-member was found in DSW varieties having concentrations lower than 50%, these more diluted varieties spread all over the water column and could hardly be interpreted as organized patterns of DSW.
-The DSW circulation was rather well represented by the distribution of varieties containing more than 50% of the DSW end member, the 50% concentration isopleth also coinciding approximately with the $\sigma_0 = 27.80$ isopycnal forming the upper boundary of both the dense water reservoir in the Adélie Depression and the lower layer of the box inverse model.
-The circulation highlighted an outflow pattern linking the MGT to the sill which was fed by waters originating from below the MGT (Fig. 10b).
+The DSW circulation was rather well represented by the distribution of varieties containing more than 50% of the DSW end member, the 50% concentration isopleth also coinciding approximately with the $\sigma_0 = 27.80$ isopycnal forming the upper boundary of the dense water reservoir in the Aélie Depression (also the upper boundary of the lower layer of the box inverse model).
+The circulation highlighted an outflow pattern linking the MGT to the sill which was fed by waters originating from below the MGT (Figure 10b).
 A net transport of 0.12 Sv of these less diluted DSW varieties was found to flow northward through the Mertz section.
 This result suggests that about 0.12 Sv of DSW were flowing from underneath the MGT.
-Less than one-third (0.05 Sv) of this transport was identified as ISW, the latter spreading along the MGT over the entire northeastern slope of the Adélie Depression (Figs. 2 and 11).
-However, very little of the water outflowing from underneath the MGT reaches the shelf break.
-Only a negligible amount (0.04 Sv) of the mode with a DSW concentration higher than 50%, managed to escape the
+Less than one-third (0.05 Sv) of this transport was identified as ISW, the latter spreading along the MGT over the entire northeastern slope of the Adélie Depression (Figures 2 and 11).
+However, very little of the water outflowing from underneath the MGT reachs the shelf break.
+Only a negligible amount (0.04 Sv) of the mode with a DSW concentration higher than 50%, managed to escape the shelf in the northwestern part of the sill, while three-fourth of the DSW end-member flowing from underneath the Mertz was found to recirculate before reaching the sill (Table 3).